 Code language: Python (python)

 It is also possible to use the OR operator.
-In the following example, we filter Pandas dataframe based on rows with a value of age greater than or equal to 40 or less than 14.
+In the following example, we filter a Pandas DataFrame based on rows with an age value greater than or equal to 40 or less than 14.
 Furthermore, we filter the dataframe by the columns ‘piq’ and ‘viq’.

 df.query('age >= 40 | age < 14')[['piq', 'viq']].head()